WHAT IS YOUR HABIT AROUND EXERCISE?

 FUN FACTOR: breathe in nature, see the sights, socialize with fellow pole walkers, participate in events from time to time.

-Nordic STYLE walking is very kind to your body (feet, knees, hips, back, shoulders and hands) and at the same time EFFECTIVELY makes you stronger and healthier.
+NORDIC STYLE walking is very kind to your body (feet, knees, hips, back, shoulders and hands) and at the same time EFFECTIVELY makes you stronger and healthier.
 The prescription for health with Nordic Pole walking is 3x week for 30+ minutes.
 Go fast or slow, it works!
 THIS IS SOMETHING YOU CAN ACTUALLY DO!
 Results accrue quickly: posture, pant size, BP, LDL, insulin, energy, sleep, strength, balance, sure-footedness, coordination, recovery.
+Nordic walking is particularly suitable for exercise during Covid 19 distancing measures.
+Our need for fitness never ceases, no matter what is going on!

 IN VICTORIA, BC.
 Currently there are no group lessons, but I continue to offer private lessons.
 Email Linda4success@shaw.ca for details.

-I wish I could teach you in person but it turns out that you can do a great job teaching yourself from my video.
-When you take the time to learn this new skill properly, at the end you will say, “Pole walking is easy!”
+When you take the time to learn this new NORDIC WALKING skill properly, at the end you will say, “NORDIC WALKING FEELS GREAT!”
 As with every new skill there is a learning curve.
 Your job is to be patient and practice.
-When the fitness and health benefits start showing up for you, you too will become a raving fan of Nordic Walking!
+When the fitness and health benefits start showing up for you, you too will become a raving fan of NORDIC WALKING!
+With the upcoming Gold and Silver programs I am working on, I help make this easy for you.

 When you do it right, it will feel harmonious and connected; you will look forward to doing it.
-In 10 minutes each arm pushes back about 500 times.
+WITH NORDIC STYLE, in 10 minutes each arm pushes back about 500 times.
 Yes, that adds up, and your triceps, shoulders, back, and core muscles will let you know they had to wake up and work!
 When you feel tired, stop.
 Inch by inch the benefits will accrue!
 Aim to Nordic Walk three times a week, or more if you feel like it.

 “Hi Linda, You are my hero.
 I had to quit hiking because my hips were hurting so badly.
 I have been active all my life & was looking to find an exercise that my body could cope with, AND I found you.
 I watched your video and learned the proper technique.
 Especially with C19, Nordic Walking is my main exercise now, I love it.
 Thank you so very much.”
 Penny Pollard, Victoria, Canada